anton-tchekov/php-filemanager/README.md

 If the password is wrong, a 404 page is shown.
 The password can be changed with `$pwd`

-If you rename the file, you need to update the `$url0` variable.
+If you rename the file to something else than `update.php`, you need to change the `$url0` variable.

 ## Screenshot